vishal-m25/Obsidian/Learnings/java.md

 	- a new copy of the entire list is taken
 	- write operation in done on new list.
 	- once completed replace the old list reference to the newly updated list
+- During the write operation any number of read can be made. (write is not synchronized).

 ### Set interface